MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/rowversion-change-track.md

 ## Retrieve row version entity changes

-This new Finance and Operations change tracking feature in fully compatible with the Dataverse chnage tracking.
-The only difference to the Dataverse documentation, [Use change tracking to synchronize data with external systems](/power-apps/developer/data-platform/use-change-tracking-synchronize-data-external-systems) is that Changes will be returned if the last token is within a default value of 10 days instead of 90 days.
+This new Finance and Operations change tracking feature in fully compatible with the Dataverse change tracking, see [Use change tracking to synchronize data with external systems](../power-apps/developer/data-platform/use-change-tracking-synchronize-data-external-systems) There are some differences:

+- Changes for finance and operations will be returned if the last token is within a default value of 10 days instead of 90 days for Dataverse tables.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]